My Rosacea Face the Reason why I am Always Red

 Cetaphil Daily Facial Moisturizer SPF 50

 Neutrogena has a new product that has a SPF of 100 just on the market.
 I have not tried this yet.
-If you have let me know if you like it.
+If you have let me know in the comment if you like it.

 Certainly these are suggestions so you can see how they work for you.
 Again we are individuals and you may not have the same experience.